-An urban model of responsible horticulture, Lurie Garden provides a healthy habitat for a wide variety of plants and wildlife.
-Lurie Garden is a leader in cutting-edge design, responsible gardening practices and dynamic public programming in an urban environment.
+An urban model of responsible horticulture, Lurie Garden provides a healthy habitat for a wide variety of plants, animals, and insects.
+Lurie Garden is a leader in landscape architecture, garden design, responsible maintenance practices and dynamic public programming in an urban environment.

-The garden offers a four-season experience blending Chicago’s past, present and future with bold design, dramatic form and intimate spaces.
-Its design pays homage to Chicago’s transformation from flat marshland to innovative green city, or “Urbs in Horto” (City in a Garden).
+The garden offers a four-season experience blending Chicago’s past, present and future with bold design, dramatic form, and intimate spaces.
+Its design pays homage to Chicago’s transformation from flat marshland to a city heralded for investing in extensive green spaces, or “Urbs in Horto” (City in a Garden).

 Visitors find respite and inspiration in four seasons.
 In early spring, sun-hungry bulbs and perennials stretch through soil and begin anew.
 Summer and fall teem with the flutter of butterflies and birds.
 Winter’s seed heads and ornamental grasses capture snow and ice, creating graceful art forms.
 Lurie Garden is living art – a palette of texture and color blending Chicago’s unique culture, ecology, history and people.

 Highlights of the garden include the dramatically lit, 15-foot-high “shoulder” hedge.
 This physical representation of Carl Sandburg’s famous description of the “City of Big Shoulders” encloses the garden on two sides and protects the delicate perennial garden.
 A graceful hardwood footbridge over shallow water divides the garden diagonally between “light” and “dark” plates.

 Lurie Garden is made possible by a $10 million endowment gift made by the Ann and Robert H. Lurie Foundation and generous support of garden by private citizens, garden clubs, industry supporters, among many others.
 The Millennium Park Foundation manages and oversees the endowment, as well as the garden’s annual budget and operations.